c-mayer/c-mayer/README.md

 - 👋 Hi, I’m @c-mayer
 - 👀 I’m interested in writing, music, gaming, etc.
 - 🌱 I’m currently learning Biodata Science.
 So especially focusing on Bash in Linux and Python.
-- 💞️ I’m looking to collaborate on pipelines for RNA modifications.
+- 💞️ I’m looking to collaborate on pipelines for metbolic modelling.
 - 📫 How to reach me ...

 <!---